CURRICULUM VITAE

 Description |

-Teaching B.Sc., M.Sc. and MBA students, statistics,
+B.Sc., M.Sc. and MBA students, statistics, probability theory, decision

-probability theory, decision analysis and principles of computer-based
+analysis and principles of computer-based information systems.
+Member of the department

-information systems.
-Member of the department study group for new software
+study group for new software evaluation and microcomputer laboratory

-open classes in principles of microcomputing and
+maintenance.
+Trainer at seminars and open classes in principles of microcomputing and business applications of the then

-business applications of the then popular software packages. |
+popular business software packages. |

 Date |